Ethics and the Triage Model in Managed Care Hospital Psychiatry

 The question of triage takes on added significance in the mental health

-area in the interpretation of mental illness as a consequence of
+area in the interpretation of mental illness as a consequence of losing

-losing out in the struggle for existence (Sloman,
+out in the struggle for existence (Sloman, 1981).

-case pathological) object ties in the new setting.
+object ties in the new setting.

 The institutionalized mentally ill are thus inherently susceptible to

 the prejudicial implications of triage.
-Indeed, unlikability itself
+Indeed, unlikability itself can

-by a suicidal patient (Havens, 1965).
+patient (Havens, 1965).

 Given the close connection between unlikability and pathology in the

-patient, the use of triage reasoning by the clinician must always
+patient, the use of triage reasoning by the clinician must always be

-patients can stir up in clinicians (Groves, 1978).
+can stir up in clinicians (Groves, 1978).
+It may

-inevitable part of the therapeutic process-are referred to as "countertransference
+of the therapeutic process-are referred to as "countertransference

 hate" (Maltsberger and Buie, 1974).